Skip to main content

 The result?

-What was meant to ease traffic has instead become a source of irritation.
+What was meant to ease the traffic has instead become a source of irritation.
 After I first highlighted it in Malaysiakini, I am still waiting for the Minister of Works and the Director-General of the Malaysian Highway Authority to act decisively and expand RFID lanes to reduce the need for Touch N Go cards since the RFID is linked to the e-wallet.

-Litrak should emulate some other concessionaires and be more people friendly by installing both the RFID and TNG card systems if they still prefer to use the cards.
+Litrak should emulate some other concessionaires and be more people- friendly by installing both the RFID and TNG card systems if they still prefer to use the cards.

 A Bigger Issue